ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a cyber attack!
+Because he lost his domain in a bet!

-2. Why did the scarecrow become a cybersecurity expert?
-Because he was outstanding in his field!

-3. Why was the computer cold?
+2. Why was the computer cold?
 It left its Windows open!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the developer go broke?
+Because he lost all his cache!

+4. Why did the cyber security expert bring a ladder to work?
+Because he wanted to reach new heights in network security!

 [
-Sun Nov 19 01:15:49 UTC 2023
+Mon Nov 20 01:12:00 UTC 2023
  ]